Digitalise your QA manual

 The way QA is managed across the perishable food sector is under the spotlight like never before.
-The requirements are only going become more complex, as the FSA, auditors and customers, continue to demand more information and proof.
+The requirements are only going to become more complex, as the FSA, auditors and customers, continue to demand more information and proof.

 John Graham, our QA specialist explains: “It’s complicated to manage the QA process effectively.
 Most businesses are still running some or all their QA systems on paper, despite the complexity of managing hundreds of required QA tasks throughout the whole of production.
-Examples of required QA tasks include: raw materials and finished product, line start-up, product changeover, production line audit, and metal detector.
+Examples of required QA tasks include raw materials and finished product, line start-up, product changeover, production line audit, and metal detector.
 Such checks can be required multiple times within the hour, on the hour, at specific time points – weekly, monthly and yearly.

 “When a business is reliant on manual data capture, this data typically needs to be keyed back into a spreadsheet, meaning that there are no proof points that the information was obtained at the right time and correctly reported.”